-- (b) AEMO interprets this as follows: - (i) There is no adverse system strength impact if the power system can be operated in a secure operating state under all operating conditions (in other words, under system normal and following any credible contingency event or protected event) following connection of a 4.6.6 Connection. - (ii) If the power system cannot be maintained in a secure operating state following connection of a 4.6.6 Connection, an adverse system strength impact will occur if: - (A) the power system cannot maintain system stability in accordance with NER S5.1a.3; or
+- (b) AEMO interprets this as follows: - (i) There is no adverse system strength impact if the power system can be operated in a secure operating state under all operating conditions (in other words, under system normal and following any credible contingency event or protected event) following connection of a 4.6.6 Connection. - (ii) If the power system cannot be maintained in a secure operating state following connection of a 4.6.6 Connection, an adverse system strength impact will occur if: - (A) the power system cannot maintain system stability in accordance with NER S5.1a.3; or - (B) the 4.6.6 Connection cannot maintain stable operation.

-12 See section 3.3 for further information.
+14 See section 3.3 for further information.

-13 See section 3.4 for further information.
+15 See section 3.4 for further information.

-14 See Chapter 10.
+16 See Chapter 10.